JetBrains/kotlin-web-site/docs/reference/type-safe-builders.md

 (`head` and `body` are member functions of `html`.)

-Now, *this* can be omitted, as usual, and we get something that looks very much like a builder already:
+Now, *this*{: .keyword } can be omitted, as usual, and we get something that looks very much like a builder already:

 ``` kotlin
 html {